 There will be opportunities for fishing on most itineraries.
 Scouts and Leaders will need to purchase a Yellowstone fishing license if they want to fish on the trek.

-Trek participants must arrive on Sunday afternoon by 3:00 for a gear shakedown, food issuing and pre-trek skills instruction and assessment.
+Backpacking participants must arrive on Sunday afternoon by 3:00 for a gear shakedown, food issuing and pre-trek skills instruction and assessment.
 Crews leave base camp for the trail first thing Monday morning.
-Come prepared with all the gear listed on our trek gear checklist.
+Come prepared with all the gear listed on our backpacking gear checklist.
 Those who aren’t properly equipped will not be allowed on the trek.
 A limited quantity of loaner equipment is available as noted on the trek equipment checklist.

 - Wapiti Lake, ~ 36 mi.